llmOS/agent-wallet-sdk/examples/research/README.md

-# Research and summary Agent
+# Research and Summary Agent

+## Introduction

-This example demonstrates how to use AgentWallet `search-tool` and `email-tool` tools to enable a LangChain agent to easily access premium services without the bothering with signups on each platform.
+This example showcases the integration of LangChain agents with AgentWallet's `search-tool` and `email-tool`.
+These tools enable the agent to access premium services seamlessly, bypassing the need for individual platform signups.
+The project is structured into two main components: the agent implementation (`agent.py`) and an OpenAI-like interface for the agent (`app.py`).

-`agent.py` - holds agent implementation

-`app.py` - OpenAI-like interface for the agent
+## Features

+- **LangChain Integration**: Utilizes LangChain to harness the capabilities of advanced language models.
+- **AgentWallet Tools**: Employs AgentWallet's tools for efficient web searching and email handling.
+- **Simplified Access**: Offers a streamlined approach to access premium services without individual platform signups.

-### Setup
+## Setup

 ```shell
 pip install -r requirements.txt